MI-OSiRIS/mi-osiris.github.io/documentation/enrollment.md

 ---
 layout: default
-title : Enrolling in OSiRIS
+title : Enrolling
-header : Enrolling in OSiRIS
+tagline: Joining an OSiRIS Virtual Organization header : Enrolling in OSiRIS
+group: documentation
+subnavgroup: documentation
 ---
 {% include JB/setup %}
 OSiRIS is a storage infrastructure for research universities for the state of Michigan.
 Users of OSiRIS belong to virtual organizations which are called 'COU' within OSiRIS.